-The Organization Budget is intended to show your organization's fiscal activity as it relates to operations.
+This is intended to show the applicant organization's fiscal activity as it relates to operations.
 Do not include activity related to a capital campaign (such as raising money for a new facility, an endowment fund, or a cash reserve fund).
 We may request additional information to clarify an organization's financial position.
-The figures you submit are subject to verification by the NEA.
+The figures you submit are subject to verification by the National Endowment for the Arts.

-FISCAL YEAR END DATE Indicate the end date for each of your organization's three most recent fiscal years using the calendar drop down.
+FISCAL YEAR END DATE: Indicate the end date for each of your organization's three most recent fiscal years using the calendar drop down.